Table of Contents

 2. David Warner

-He may not be the most consistent player on this list but Warner has a tendency to make big runs when he is in form.
-His highest score is 135 and that impressive list of eight T20 centuries underlines that fact.
-He may be approaching his mid-30s but David Warner will remain an effective T20 player for a few more years.
+He may not be the most consistent player on this list, but Warner has a tendency to make big runs when he is in form.
+His highest score is 135, and that impressive list of eight T20 centuries underlines that fact.
+He may be approaching his late-30s, but David Warner should remain an effective T20 player for a couple more years at least.

 3. Virat Kohli